Manufactured Housing and Energy Burden

 Description

-When considering equitable building decarbonization for rural and Tribal communities, it’s imperative to consider not only the affordability, but also the quality of the housing stock.
+When considering equitable building decarbonization for rural and Tribal communities, it’s imperative to examine not only the affordability, but also the quality of the housing stock.

-This map shows the proportion of Washington households living in manufactured housing paired with average energy burden (the percentage of annual household income spent on energy costs).
-Manufactured housing, also known as mobile homes, refers to prefabricated homes that are designed to be transportable.
+This map shows the percentage of households living in manufactured housing paired with average energy burden (the percentage of annual household income spent on energy costs).
+Manufactured housing, also known as mobile homes, refers to prefabricated homes designed to be transportable.
 This housing tends to be less energy efficient due to limited insulation, older windows, and outdated appliances.

 Many families struggle to secure safe and affordable housing in rural communities.
-It is far more likely that homeowners are unable to afford housing repairs, let alone energy efficiency upgrades.
-Housing stock in rural and Tribal communities also tends to include more manufactured homes: the median for rural communities inhabiting manufactured homes is 13% of residents versus 1.5% in urban communities.
+Homeowners are far more likely to be unable to afford housing repairs, let alone energy efficiency upgrades.
+The housing stock in rural and Tribal communities also tends to include more manufactured homes.
+For example, the median for rural communities inhabiting manufactured homes in Washington state is 13% of residents versus 1.5% in urban communities.

-For communities with more than 10% of residents living in manufactured homes, energy burden ranges from 2–8%, whereas the range is 1–5% for communities with fewer than 10% of members in manufactured housing.
-This means that a person making the median income in Washington State ($77,006) and living in a manufactured home in a rural community could pay upwards of $6,160 annually on energy bills, while someone living in an urban community in non-manufactured housing might expect to pay as little as $770.
+In Northwestern communities with more than 10% of residents living in manufactured homes, the median energy burden is 6%, whereas the median energy burden is 4% for Northwestern communities with fewer than 10% of members in manufactured housing.
+This means that a family making the median household income in 2022 in the United States ($74,580) and living in a community where more than 10% of residents live in manufactured homes could pay roughly $4,475 annually on energy bills, while someone living in a community with fewer residents living in manufactured homes might expect to pay roughly $2,983 annually.

 How to Use

-Click on the map to see associated data, including the rurality of the census tract (rural or urban).
+Click on the map to see associated data.
 Use the + and – buttons in the upper left to zoom in and out of different census tracts and use the search bar in the upper righthand corner to search for an address.